Grammar Loose vs. Lose: Correct Usage |

 Although they may have nearly identical spellings, loose and lose have different pronunciations and entirely separate meanings.
 In today’s post, we will break down the meaning and usage of each word.

-Loose is an adjective that means “not tight” or “not contained.”
-Here are a few examples of loose being used correctly in sentences:
+Loose is commonly used as an adjective meaning “not tight” or “not contained.”
+Here are a few examples of loose being used correctly in this way:

 Loose clothes can be a hazard in a construction zone.